 Immune factors affecting pregnancy

 Pregnancy is a unique situation in which the placenta ‘invades’ the lining of the womb and is a potential threat to the wellbeing of the mother.
-The mother’s immune system must recognise that threat, but also respond in such a way that does not eliminate it.
-The mother’s immune system is critical in establishing the relationship between the mother and the foetus that allows both to flourish.
+The mother’s immune system critical in establishing the relationship between the mother and the foetus, and must recognise that threat, but also respond in such a way that does not eliminate it.

 What are Natural Killer Cells?

 Natural Killer Cells (NK Cells) are the main immune cell-type found in the uterus.
 Their numbers increase through the menstrual cycle to peak at the time of implantation of an embryo.
-If an embryo does implant, NK numbers increase further.
-Uterine NK numbers start to decrease at 20 weeks of pregnancy and are absent at the end of pregnancy.
-Natural Killer Cells come in different forms.
-Some are helpful in completing pregnancy.
+If an embryo does implant, NK Cell numbers increase further.
+Uterine NK Cell numbers start to decrease at 20 weeks of pregnancy and are absent at the end of pregnancy.

-Their prime role appears to be the early detection (surveillance) and elimination (killing) of cells that are not recognised as ‘self’.
-If the placenta and foetus are mistakenly recognised as a threat, NK Cell Activity may potentially lead to problems during pregnancy, including miscarriages.
+The prime role of NK Cells appears to be the early detection (surveillance) and elimination (killing) of cells that are not recognised as ‘self’.
+If the placenta and foetus are mistakenly recognised as a threat, NK Cell activity may potentially lead to problems during pregnancy, including miscarriages.

-Current investigation into NK cells are looking at the link between the success or failure of embryo implantation and miscarriage.
-However, it should be emphasised that it currently is unproven as to whether NK cells do cause reproductive failure.
-The current evidence is still very limited and it is certainly possible that the studies so far simply describe an ‘association’ between NK Cell Activity and reproductive failure - rather than a specific ‘cause and effect’.
+Current investigations into NK Cells are looking at the link between the success or failure of embryo implantation and miscarriage.
+However, it should be emphasised that the link between NK Cells and miscarriage is currently unproven.
+The current body of evidence is still very limited, and it is certainly possible that the studies so far simply describe an ‘association’ between NK Cell activity and reproductive failure – rather than a specific ‘cause and effect’.

-Testing for NK Cell Activity at QFG involves a simple blood test to measure the number and activation levels of the NK cells.
+Testing for NK Cell activity involves a simple blood test to measure the number and activation levels of the NK cells.
 The blood test can be performed at any stage of a woman’s monthly cycle as an alternative to, or in conjunction with, a traditional endometrial biopsy of the uterus.